dlamspl/rdap/README.md

   |       |       |       |
    -------         -------
 ```
-1. Splunk enterpise with various apps installed and integrated with your Phantom instance
+1. Splunk enterpise core with various apps installed and integrated with your Phantom instance
   - Phantom apps
   - IT app for infrastructure and localhost added as entity
   - Other apps